hniska/normalised-interface/README.md

 The data provider will try to provide a normalised view of different device types interfaces.

-It doesnt work in the current release of NSO (4.6.1) without some small python API changes.
+It doesnt work in the current release of NSO (4.7) without some small python API changes, the changes needed can be found in the application.py in the test folder.

 ```